 The parties to this agreement, the Cambridge Public Schools ("CPS") and the Cambridge Education Association ("Association"), firmly believe that a quality education is a fundamental right of every child, that all children can learn and that the CPS and the Association have the joint responsibility to preserve and foster the right of all students to succeed.
-We enthusiastically share a commitment and a responsibility to provide an excellent education for all students in the Cambridge Public Schools.
+We enthusiastically share a commitment and a responsibility to provide an excellent academic, social and emotional education of the whole child for all students in the Cambridge Public Schools.
+We also agree that recruiting and hiring a diverse faculty is a shared goal.